pierrerolland/guzzle-config-operations-bundle/README.md

 # guzzle-config-operations-bundle
-This bundle allows Symfony projects to add Guzzle operations to their configuration
+This bundle allows Symfony projects to add Guzzle operations to their configuration.
+It also uses JMS Serializer to directly deserialize responses into objects.
+All you have to do is define your calls in Yaml, and your model classes to welcome the responses, and you're done !

 ## Installation
 `composer require pierrerolland/guzzle-config-operations-bundle`